Achelous m Greek Mythology (Latinized)

-ARASH m Persian, Persian Mythology
+Arash m Persian, Persian Mythology

 in Persian.
 In Persian legend Arash was a Persian archer who was ordered by the Turans to shoot an arrow, the landing place of which would determine the new location of the Persian-Turan border.
 Arash climbed a mountain and fired his arrow with such strength that it flew for several hours and landed on the banks of the far-away Oxus River.

-ARAWN m Welsh Mythology
+Arawn m Welsh Mythology

 Meaning unknown.
 This was the name of the god of the underworld, called Annwfn, in Welsh mythology.